eduym17/trJenkins/01HelloWorld/README.md

 Once the new Jenkins Job is created, a Configuration screen will automatically open.
 Inside it, is possible to set a description and make use of multiple options, but for now we'll focus on Pipeline section for the following two scenarios.

 #### Pipeline script:
 This kind of pipeline allow us to write a script directly in Jenkins using Groovy Language.
-This is useful when we want agility during the process of writing this kind of scripts, but a huge disatvantage is that the codebox doesn't offer any help for coding.
+This is useful when we want agility during the process of writing this kind of scripts, but a huge disadvantage is that the codebox doesn't offer any help for coding.
 </br>
 Below it's shown a simple script.
 It defines a Pipeline with one Stage called `HelloWorld` that prints `First Hello World!` in the Console Output, using any available Jenkins agent for it.
 ![Pipeline Script](/assets/images/pipelineScript.png)